 Since there are so many factors that affect our range of motion, it is very important to employ different strategies in order to address each of them.

 Building active flexibility requires the strong engagement of muscles, but Yin Yoga aims for as little engagement as possible to break down fascia.
 Both approaches address important factors in developing a range of motion.
 Clearly, using a variety of methods is the wisest choice.

-Our Multi-Style Retreats and Teacher Trainings give you the widest possible overview of yoga techniques for developing strength and flexibility, not only of your body but also your mind and spirit.
+Our Online Yoga Teacher Training give you the widest possible overview of yoga techniques for developing strength and flexibility, not only of your body but also your mind and spirit.